 We sometimes link to products we recommend.
 If you buy through these links, Kimco may earn a small commission at no extra cost to you.
 We only mention products we'd install in our own homes.

-If you've been HVAC shopping in Texas in 2026, every contractor is asking whether you want a heat pump instead of a traditional AC + furnace.
-Federal tax credits up to $2,000, utility rebates, and lower operating costs in mild climates are pushing the conversation.
+If you've been HVAC shopping in Texas in 2026, more contractors are asking whether you want a heat pump instead of a traditional AC + furnace.
+Federal tax credits, utility rebates, and lower operating costs in mild climates are pushing the conversation.
 But heat pumps aren't always the right answer - especially in homes with cheap natural gas.
 Here is the honest, Texas-specific breakdown.

 What's the Actual Difference?